 What I love to do?
 Write.
 Talk about writing.
 Dive into writing with others.
 I’m geeky that way.
 Through facilitating writing groups and teaching for 30 years, I’ve witnessed writing transform people, open them like time-lapse photographs of blossoms.
-Right now I’m leaving full-time teaching to write full-time and to lead one-to-one and group writing collaborations.
-It’s the perfect time.
+A few years ago I left full-time teaching in a community college to write full-time and to lead one-to-one and group writing collaborations.
+It’s been perfect.
 It’s exactly where my passion has led me.

 In my current novel, I’m writing through Sylvia Plath, narrating what led to The Bell Jar and her suicide attempt in 1953.
 My debut novel, Carry the Sky (Forest Avenue, 2014) takes an unblinking look at bullying.
 My first full-length book of poems, Another Sunset We Survive (2007) was a finalist for the Oregon Book Award and followed chapbooks, Bone-Knowing (2006), winner of the Gertrude Press Poetry Prize and Where She Goes (2000), winner of the Blue Light Chapbook Prize.
 Most recently, Widow & Orphan House released For Every Girl: New & Selected Poems in 2019.
-Over the years I’ve been so lucky to be awarded residencies at Hedgebrook, Norcroft, and Soapstone, and a fellowship from the Oregon Literary Arts.
+Over the years I’ve been so lucky to be awarded residencies at Hedgebrook, Norcroft, Soapstone, and Storyknife, and a fellowship from the Oregon Literary Arts.
 My poetry and essays have been nominated for Pushcart prizes.
-What lights me up, besides writing, is teaching, coaching writing, and volunteering with women inmates and women Veterans.
+What lights me up, besides writing, is teaching, coaching writing, and volunteering with women inmates.
 My partner and I live in a purple house in Portland, Oregon with one impetuous dog.

 Carry the Sky, Forest Avenue Press, 2014.